-Our DuPage DUI attorneys take pride in their above-and-beyond client communication and excellent service.
+Our DuPage County traffic attorneys take pride in their above-and-beyond client communication and excellent service.
 We will put you in the best position to succeed in your case.

 Please contact our friendly

 at our nearest location to schedule a free consultation:

 See below for our other locations.
 If our office locations are not convenient for you, we are happy to speak with you by phone.

 "Kevin and his firm, O'Flaherty Law, are friendly, efficient, knowledgeable and professional.
 Kevin is a master at bringing people together and sharing ideas."